Sanjuniper/Images-Classification/README.md

 # Images-Classification
-The report.doc explain the whole process clearly, also you can get the training code from the py file.
+The report.doc explained the whole process clearly, also you can get the training code from the py file.